dafny-lang/blog/_posts/2023-03-02-dafny-4-released.markdown

 ## Backward compatibility considerations

 ### Functions compiled by default
 If you’ve used Dafny before, the first change you’ll notice is how functions are declared in Dafny 4.0.
-Dafny distinguishes *methods*, which consist of code with possible side effects, from *functions*, which, unlike the “functions” in C or JavaScript, are like mathematical functions without side effects—you evaluate a function twice in Dafny and you’ll get the same value.
+Dafny distinguishes *methods*, which consist of code with possible side effects, from *functions*, which, unlike the “functions” in C or JavaScript, are like mathematical functions without side effects -- you evaluate a function twice in Dafny and you’ll get the same value.
 Functions in Dafny were first used mostly in specifications, so they were by default *ghost*, which means the compiler erases them.
 However, because so many Dafny programs find functions to be useful also in compiled code, we have simplified how functions are declared.
 In Dafny 4.0, use the keyword `function` to declare a compiled function and use the keywords `ghost function` to declare a ghost function.

 ### Z3 version upgrade
 In some cases, code that verifies with Dafny 3.x and Z3 4.8.5 (the previous default) may fail to verify with Dafny 4.0 and Z3 4.12.1.
 If you encounter this issue, you can consider temporarily switching to using Z3 4.8.5 until you are ready to modify your proofs to make them less sensitive to solver changes.
 To improve the long-term maintainability of proofs, and compatibility with this and future solver upgrades, please see the [section on verification debugging in the reference manual](https://dafny.org/latest/DafnyRef/DafnyRef#sec-verification-debugging).